 Preparations for classroom time

-A Flipped Classroom method can be where the students prepare for the class by reading an article or watching a video that you've shared in the learning platform.
-They answer questions about the content and prepare themselves before turning up to class.
-The time in the classroom, the physical meeting is used for discussion and joint feedback on questions and answers from the students.
+A Flipped Classroom method can be where the students prepare for the class using material that you've shared in the learning platform.
+For example, by reading an article or watching a video and then answering questions about the content.
+The time in the classroom, the physical meeting, is used for discussion and joint feedback on questions and answers from the students.

 It is advantageous to use recorded material to address the specific problems faced by students on a course.
-As a teacher, you usually know which parts of the course are difficult for students, such as abstract concepts or certain calculations.
-With a video, in a few minutes you can demonstrate how to solve the problem with the great advantage that students can watch the video several times and pause for reflection or to take notes.
+As a teacher, you usually know which parts of the course are difficult for students and can prepare some short videos that explain those parts.
+A video has the great advantage that students can watch the video several times and pause for reflection or to take notes.

 Tips for starting out with Flipped Classroom